Notice of HIPAA Privacy Practices

 Get a list of those with whom we have shared information

-• You can ask for a list (accounting) of the times we have shared your health information for six years prior to the date you ask.
+• You can ask for a list (accounting) of the certain disclosures of your health information for six years prior to the date you ask.

 Get a copy of this privacy notice: